sandrahoffberg/Sambamba-sort-index/README.md

 ## Outputs

-A folder for each sample containing a sorted .bam file and (if you have selected Generate Index) .bai index.
+A folder for each sample containing a sorted .bam file and (for coordinate sorted files) .bai index.

 ## App Panel Parameters

 Number of Threads
-- Number of threads reserved for sambamba
+- Number of threads reserved for sambamba.
+If not set, defaults to all available threads.
+[Default: None]

 Compression
-- specify compression level of the resulting file (from 0 to 9) [Default: 5]
+- Compression level of the resulting file (from 0 to 9) [Default: 5]

 Sort By
-- coordinate: integer reference ID [Default]
+- coordinate: sort by chromosome and location [Default]
-- qname: lexicographically by name
+- qname: lexicographically by read name
-- queryname : sort by query name like in picard
+- queryname : sort by query name mimicking picard
-- naturalsort: sort by read name instead of coordinate (so-called 'natural' sort as in samtools)
+- naturalsort: sort by read name instead of coordinate (so-called 'natural' sort as in samtools).
+Essentially, numbers sort as numbers instead of lexicographically (i.e. 1 is followed by 2 instead of 10)
+- none: skip sorting

 Match Mates
 - pull mates of the same alignment together when sorting by read name

 Uncompressed Chunks
-- write sorted chunks as uncompressed BAM (default is writing with compression level 1), that might be faster in some cases but uses more disk space
+- write sorted chunks as uncompressed BAM (default is writing with compression level 1).
+Might be faster in some cases but uses more disk space

 Check Bins
 - check that bins are set correctly